theo88400/ML-BIO-PROJECT/README.md

 The last models have better predictions for cancerous images but have also a lot more false positive

 ### Conclusion
 It looks like the most important is the whole dataset itself that of course will impact a lot the model's performance.
 If there is enough data, unbiased and balanced.
-The way we split the dataset among all client seems to have little impact in federated learning
+The way we split the dataset among all clients seems to have little impact in federated learning.
+Interestingly, the f1-score is better with unfair models, but we see a major dropback in the precision, and a very high recal which influences the f1-score to be bigger.
+Overall, the classical model and the fair split model have the best compromise between all the metrics, compared to the unfair models with big differences.